 Make Four Season Trees!

-Preschoolers love learning about the seasons and watching how trees change their leaves throughout the year.
+Preschoolers love learning about the seasons and watching how the leave on trees change throughout the year.
 This activity provides a hands-on way for your child to illustrate how trees look during each season of the year.
-After you are finished, you and your child will have learned about the four seasons, and will have four beautiful pieces of artwork to hang on the wall!
+After you're finished, you and your child will have learned about the four seasons, and you'll have four beautiful pieces of artwork to hang on the wall!

 What You Need:

 - 4 toilet paper rolls (or 2 paper towel rolls cut in half)

 - 4 sheets of card stock or heavy cardboard (light blue works best)

 - Construction paper in green, yellow, orange and red

 - 4 pieces of string or twine, about 8 inches long